 Certificate in Ambulatory Care

-The Certificate in Ambulatory Care is designed to provide practitioners with the means for improving or updating their knowledge and experience in a challenging and professionally relevant course of study.
+In the increasingly complex and forward-moving health care industry, it is especially important to be adept in the most current and effective practices.
+The Certificate in Ambulatory Care Systems provides practitioners the means to update their knowledge and experience in a challenging and professionally relevant course of study.

 Required Courses (20 units)

 - Problems and Issues in the Health Field (PPD 509)